jbillmann/SignalR.MicroSliver/README.md

 # SignalR.MicroSliver
-A MicroSliver dependency resolver implementation and hub activator for SignalR.
+A MicroSliver dependency resolver implementation for SignalR.

-Replace the default SignalR dependency resolver with MicroSliver and use it to inject hubs.
+Replace the default SignalR dependency resolver with MicroSliver and use it, for example, to inject your hubs.

 How to use
 ----------